jessemorris/better_launch/README.md

 - [ ] check for edge cases
 - [ ] the TUI can miss some log messages and I'm not sure why.
 If in doubt, check without the TUI!
 - [ ] add launch_this overrides to click CLI handler

+# Dependencies
+*better_launch* was tested on ROS2 Humble and Jazzy and will be updated for future releases.
+While earlier versions may work with only slight changes, I am not planning to spend any major effort on these.

+There are a few optional dependencies that will make *better_launch* slightly more awesome (it's an asymptotic process :P):
+- *setproctitle*: for setting the process title, otherwise the ROS2 launch service process will have the same name as the launch file process
+-

 # What's so bad about ROS2 launch?